Sledging in Budapest: complete guide to the best locations

 https://behindbudapest.hu/wp-content/uploads/2020/11/sledging_in_bud_blog.jpg

-Budapest in winter, Budapest outdoors, hiking tips
+Budapest in winter, Budapest outdoors, Budapest tips

 Behind Budapest’s guide to the best sledging places in Budapest

-As it seems like this weekend wont be the start of spring in Budapest and it is highly likely that the hills will still be covered in snow.
 We at Behind Budapest thought it would be a good idea to put together a list of our favorite sledding slopes.

 Buda side

-Found between the Normafa parkland and the upper station of the Janos hill chairlift.
+Let’s start with Normafa, the undisputed capital of Budapest sledging.
+This is where optimism goes to be tested.
+You arrive thinking, This looks gentle.
+Five seconds later, you’re sliding at motorway speeds, questioning your life choices, and trying to remember if your travel insurance covers “sled-related pride loss.”Found between the Normafa parkland and the upper station of the Janos hill chairlift.
 Big advantage is the series of short slopes by the refurbished playground while some longer ones are also available along the walking trail.
-Take bus nr.
-21, or 21A from Szell Kalman ter to avoid parking problems.

 The long gradient slopes are located at the end of Rezada utca.
 These slopes are perfect for families with little kids as the maximum speed is pretty limited.
 To save the uphill walk with a sled take bus nr.
 27 and get off at Rezeda utca.

-3. Taban
+3. Tabán

 The side of Gellert hill next to the Botanical garden is perfect for quick slides.
 Easy access by public transportation, expect no facilities.